Blog

 Filing for Divorce in Florida When Spouse Lives in Another State

-Posted in Florida Family Law, Uncontested Divorce on August 13, 2025
+Posted in Florida Family Law Archives, Uncontested Divorce Archives on August 13, 2025

 Filing for divorce in Florida when a spouse lives in another state can feel like a logistical and emotional minefield, but the process is more manageable than it may seem.
 Florida courts allow one spouse to initiate divorce proceedings even when the other party lives outside state lines, provided specific legal conditions are met.
 At… read more